ca0v/aws-lab/docs/AWS_IAM.md

 ## IAM Users

+The root user is not an IAM user, it is the user that created the AWS account.
+Only root user can view billing information.
+See [AWS Account Management Reference Guide](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) for details.

+The root users first task is to create an administrative user.
+This user will have full access to all AWS services.
+This user will be used to create other users and groups and will not be used to perform day-to-day tasks.

 IAM users are the entities that you create in AWS IAM to represent the people or applications that interact with AWS.
 You can use IAM users to control who has access to your AWS resources and what type of access they have.
 You can create and manage your own AWS users or you can allow AWS to create and manage them for you.

+IAM Users have a name and credentials.

 ### Principals